jemitche1/torchcomms/docs/rfc/001_compile-capability-check.md

 - inductor integration by `register_torchcomms_lowerings()` in `inductor_lowering.py`

-Because of this discrepancy, the current compile support could be “enabled” without checking if the runtime actually has the features the torchcomms compile path uses.
+Because of this discrepancy, the current compile support could be “enabled” without checking if the runtime actually has features the torchcomms compile path uses.

 ## Proposal